Encapsulate/PS3Manager_API/ps3manager_api_mamba/README.md

 because Cobra needs to get vsh process
 (reload causes vsh child process and i get it from here).
 Code is protected from vsh_process NULL condition.
+[NZV 2015-01-05 This restriction is now removed, vsh_process is get directly from the process list, no more need to reload a self to get it]

 3) Some functions of cobralib are disabled: Iris Manager uses minimal cobralib named 'cobre'